nickjeffrey/check_lenovo_xclarity/README.md

    If you get prompted for a password, SSH key pair authentication is not working.
    Login to the xClarity controller, click BMC Configuration, User/LDAP, create a user called nagios, paste in contents of $HOME/.ssh/id_rsa.pub

+You should see results similar to the following: